ioccc-src/winner/1984/anonymous/README.md

 ### Regrets:

-Landon Curt Noll wrote that the author, if they had to do it over again, regrets not making the program a one-liner and not moving the `int i` into an arg of main (so that the line would have started with main).
-On the other hand the author likes the "two line look" and the way `hell o` was split. :-) And they like the fact that it ends in a smily face: `;}`
+Landon Curt Noll wrote that the author regrets not making the program a one-liner and not moving the `int i` into an arg of main (so that the line would have started with main).
+On the other hand the author likes the "two line look" and the way `hell o` was split. :-) And they like the fact that it ends in a smily face: `;}`.

 ## Copyright and CC BY-SA 4.0 License: